cprewit/bits/README.md

 #### Event Listeners

-Event listeners are used if a module has a change of data that he needs to update all the other modules with.
+Event listeners are used if a module has a change of data that it needs to update all the other modules with.

 If client module adds a listener like: